 Key staff from Pape-Dawson’s water resources, transportation, environmental, and GIS departments are joining forces, with multiple sub-consultant firms.
 Pape-Dawson’s project deploys an innovative, holistic approach to capture flood risk with a high degree of accuracy to prepare regulatory FEMA and environmental permitting documents and produce construction drawings for a larger channel with structural walls and new roadway crossings.
-Completion of this project is expected to protect public and private properties, including several residences from the 100-year floodplain.
+Completion of this project is expected to protect public and private properties, including an estimated 200 residences from the 100-year floodplain.

 “Pape-Dawson was selected for the North Delaware Creek project as our solution-based approaches and services were focused on the City’s immediate project and long-term program needs,” explained Cara Tackett, P.E.
 LEED AP Senior Vice President.
 “As we kick off this project, we will demonstrate our commitment to the City through our high-quality deliverables.”